 Create the system user account using the following command:

 Create a policy to provide required permissions to the system user account.
 Use the following command:

 The system user account would have privileges based on the command policy that you define.
 The command policy mentioned in step 3 is similar to the built-in

 sysAdmincommand policy with another permission to upload files.

 Bind the policy to the system user account using the following command:

 bind system user cic cic-policy 0

 To deploy the Citrix ingress controller as a standalone pod:

-To deploy the Citrix ingress controller as standalone pod, follow the instructions provided in the Citrix ingress controller Helm Hub.
+To deploy the Citrix ingress controller as standalone pod, follow the instructions provided in the Citrix ingress controller Artifact Hub.